Bohmian quantum mechanics revisited: Bohmian quantum mechanics

 or

 where $\vec{v}=\frac{\vec{\nabla}S}{m}$.
 Since the second term in the force $F_S$ depends on the particle velocity, it can be seen as a drag force.
 The first term accounts for the viscosity force that is similar to the term appearing in the Navier-Stokes equation.
-It may usher in a direction of an existence of a permeating fluid filling the whole space that once proposed for Maxwell's waves (the ether).
+It may usher in a direction of an existence of a permeating fluid filling the whole space that were once proposed for Maxwell's waves (the ether).
 The second term can be expressed as $\nabla^2S=\vec{\nabla}\cdot(\vec{\nabla}S)$ which can be written as $m\vec{\nabla}\cdot\vec{v}$\,.
-Hence, the spin force in eq.(13) will read
+Hence, the phase force in eq.(13) will read

-Thus, because of its spin, the quantum particle would appear to be moving in a viscous fluid.
-The first term in eq.(14) suggests that the spin of the electron is a measure of some intrinsic coefficient of viscosity, since the viscous force density is proportional to $\eta\nabla^2\vec{v}$, where $\eta$ is the coefficient of viscosity.
-Hence, $\eta$ represents the spin density.
-While the drag force depends on the particle mass (inertia), the viscosity force does not.
+Thus, because of its phase, the quantum particle would appear to be moving in a viscous fluid.
+The first term in eq.(14) suggests that the phase of the wavefunction of the particle measures some intrinsic coefficient of viscosity, since the viscous force density is proportional to $\eta\nabla^2\vec{v}$, where $\eta$ is the coefficient of viscosity.
+Hence, $\eta$ represents the phase density.
+Note that viscosity requires the presence of a fluid a priori.
+Equation (14) shows that the drag force depends on the particle mass (inertia), but the viscosity force does not.
 This amounts to say that it is associated with some internal degree of freedom that the particle has.
-And since, the electron spin $S\ne0$, the viscous force can never vanish.
+And since, $S\ne0$, the viscous force can never vanish, unless $\nabla^2\vec{v}=0$.
+It is shown by Schrodinger that the free electron, in Dirac's theory, exhibits a jittery motion.
+This motion may be connected with this force.

 It is found recently that the Hall's viscosity is proportional to the average spin \cite{read}.
+Accordingly, one may associate the phase with the spin of the particle.
 In the realm of particle physics, hadrons consist of three quarks that move freely inside them.
 Consequently, one may argue that a similar situation exits inside the electron.